serpent-os/serpentos.com/content/en/docs/packaging/workflow/packaging_workflow.md

  - local = file:///home/ermo/.cache/local_repo/x86_64/stone.index [100] (disabled)
 ```

+#### Enabling moss-format repositories

-However, when testing locally built packages, they _must_ be built against the `local-x86_64` boulder
+However, when testing locally built packages, they _must_ be built against the `local-x86_64`
-build profile, which in turns relies on the `volatile` repostiory via the boulder `local-x86_64`
+boulder build profile, which in turns relies on the `volatile` repository via the boulder
-build profile.
+`local-x86_64` build profile.

 Hence, when testing locally built packages, you may need to _**temporarily**_ enable the `volatile`
 repository for moss to resolve from.